daarnolducsd/ep5book/docs/04-week4.md

 The parameters of the model are the parameters we are estimating.
 In a linear regression model, there are two parameters we need to estimate: $\beta_0$ and $\beta_1$ as the parameters of the model.
 We use "hats" to denote the estimates of these parameters. $\hat{\beta}_0$ is the estimate of the intercept. $\hat{\beta}_1$ is the estimate of the slope coefficient.
 We choose $\hat{\beta}_0$ and $\hat{\beta}_1$ to construct a regression line that best fits our data.

 But what does best fit actually mean?
 We choose $\hat{\beta}_0$ and $\hat{\beta}_1$ to minimize the sum of squared errors ($\sum \varepsilon_i^2$).
-Choosing the parameters to minimize the sum of squared errors is referred to as **Ordinary Least Squares** and commonly simply referred to as linear regression.
+Choosing the parameters to minimize the sum of squared errors is referred to as **Ordinary Least Squares** and is commonly simply referred to as linear regression.

 How do we go about finding the best fit?
 Let's consider estimating the relationship between the two variables below in Figure \@ref(fig:reg2).
-On the horizontal axis we have hours spent watching TV, while on the vertical axis we have how the student performed on the test.
+On the horizontal axis, we have hours spent watching TV, while on the vertical axis, we have how the student performed on the test.
 In this example, we have only four data points.

 <div class="figure" style="text-align: center">
 <img src="images/04_reg2.png" alt="Hypothetical Dataset: Finding the Best Fit Line" width="90%" />